TheThing/spserver/README.md

 spserver
 =======

-spserver (or single page server) is a simple helper method of providing a server for using in pure single-page applications in true MVVM fashion without having to write any node code.
+spserver (or single page server) is a simple helper utlity for creating/running a server for using in pure single-page applications in true MVVM fashion without having to write any node code or using nginx or anything.
+This can be helpful to jump start making any single-page applications and get it running in seconds.

 How it works
 ------------